Dr. Steven J. Price - Principal Investigator

 Christian R. Oldham

-Christian is a second year forestry graduate student.
-His current projects focus on natricine snake ecology in the Bluegrass Region of Kentucky (Poster).
+Christian's current projects focus on natricine snake ecology in the Bluegrass Region of Kentucky (Poster).
 He graduated from Davidson College with a B.S. in biology and a minor in Chinese.
 As an undergraduate student, Christian conducted research in the Davidson College Herpetology Lab.
 Additionally, Christian spent a year employed as a research technician at the Davidson College Herp Lab following graduation.
 During this time, he worked on a variety of research projects and administered the Carolina Herp Atlas.
 Christian's interests include conservation, herpetology, ecology, and taking advantage of any excuse to get outside.

 Brenee' Muncy - Former Graduate Student